Are you looking for an easy way to get more blog comments?

 In WordPress, it’s easy to show recent comments in any widget-ready area of your website.
 Just navigate to Appearance » Widgets from your WordPress dashboard, and drag the Recent Comments widget over to your chosen sidebar area.

-Then all of your latest comments will display anywhere that sidebar is visible on your website, and users can jump into the conversation.
+Then all your latest comments will display anywhere that sidebar is visible on your website, and users can jump into the conversation.

 15. Ask For Feedback on Social Media